-In Spring 2012 the College will be hosting a series of lectures bringing alumni and national experts to campus for discussions on the trends in higher education on topics including technology, sustainability, humanities, arts, and the social sciences.
-Mark your calendars for these events taking place at Hampshire this semester:
+In Spring 2012 the College hosted a series of lectures bringing alumni and national experts to campus for discussions on the trends in higher education on topics including technology, sustainability, humanities, arts, and the social sciences.

-Peter C. Brosius 73S, artistic director of the Children’s Theatre Company, will speak at Hampshire on Tuesday, May 1 at 7:30 p.m. in Emily Dickinson Hall, room 5.
+- Peter C. Brosius 73S, artistic director of the Children's Theatre Company, spoke at Hampshire on Tuesday, May 1 at 7:30 p.m. in Emily Dickinson Hall, room 5.